 We believe that scholarly productivity is facilitated by healthy community.
 Faculty and students work collegially with one another in an environment that is rigorous, intentional, and humane.

 - Rhetoric and Civic Engagement: Since the classical era, rhetorical studies have explored public engagement and community building, examining the role of communication in civic life.
 The resurgence of rhetorical studies in the humanities is founded on a renewed sense of the importance of rhetoric to engaged citizenship in the 21st century.
 Professors and students in this area explore the role of public communication in creating, maintaining, and undermining civic culture.
 Our faculty specialize in political rhetoric and public deliberation, public memory and rhetorics of space and place, and gender studies and queer theory.

 - Relational and Organizational Communication: For many individuals, engagement with the public world grows out of their relational lives and is expressed in the organizations to which they belong and in which they work.
 Professors and students in this area explore communication in relational or interpersonal systems, organizing and work contexts, and within national and global arenas.
 Here, the focus is on exploring how individuals respond to and participate as active members in various forms of community, paying special attention to the ways in which communicative actions can create, sustain, and disable engaged citizenship.

-- Media and Visual Culture: In the contemporary, globalized world, engaged citizenship often flows through media and is represented and enacted within
+- Film and Media Studies: In the contemporary, globalized world, engaged citizenship often flows through media and is represented and enacted within

 popular culture.
 Professors and students in the area explore the mediation of public culture with particular attention to film, television, media history, and the globalization of media institutions.
 Here, the focus is on the construction of critical media literacies and understandings of how our mediated forms of communication engage or disengage individuals as community members, empowering or disempowering them as political agents.